joshwood/joshwood.github.io/_posts/2014-07-17-github-pages.md

 ---
 layout: post
 title: Blogging with GitHub Pages, Jekyll and Poole
+summary: Github offers free hosting for personal and project sites called GitHub Pages.
+This is a simple overview of how I setup my GitHub Pages site using Jekyll and Poole.
 ---

 As my first post I have to give props to everyone at GitHub for creating [GitHub Pages](https://pages.github.com/) which makes a hosting a blog or project site ridiculously easy.
 Especially if you're already a GitHub user.